No plausible explanation given for the lack of symmetry in "rapid onset" autism cases

 There are thousands of similar stories from parents all over the world of their child developing normally and then, hours to days after a vaccine, the child all of a sudden transitioned into exhibiting classic ASD behaviors, generally for the rest of their lives.

 Grok says this is because parents who noticed this have no reason to post their stories.
-But I said there are plenty of pro-vax parents who would like nothing more than to show that the anti-vaxxers are wrong.
+But I pointed out that there are plenty of pro-vax parents who would like nothing more than to show that the anti-vaxxers are wrong.
 If any such a story existed, even if it was just a single one, I would be hammered with that story any time I posted on the topic of whether vaccines can trigger autism.

 I asked Grok to explain the asymmetry.